|

 84. royal

-of or relating to or indicative of or issued or performed by a king or queen or other monarch
+of or relating to a king, queen, or other monarch

 In the 14th century, under the reign of Charles IV the royal palace was rebuilt in Gothic style and the castle fortifications were strengthened.